jasonTheDev/plex-employees/README.md

 After doing some research, I decided to use Postgres because it has easy integration with node via a module called pg, and lots of documentation.
 After more research I figured out how to configure and run the database with a [docker-compose.yaml](/docker-compose.yaml) file, making it easy for anyone else that might want to test the app.

 After getting some basic functionality for adding and deleting employees, I refactored the server into [/controllers](/server/controllers) and [/routes](/server/routes) folders, and moved the methods for setting up the database into [db.js](/server/data/db.js) to better structure the project.

+On the front-end I used Tanstack table for building the table and react-hook-form for the employees input.